PeterHUistyping/Machine_Learning-Real_World_Data/README.md

 ## Dependency
 NLTK-Natural Language Toolkit
 ## Sentiment Lexicon Database
+Given a list of tokens from a tokenized review and a lexicon containing both sentiment and magnitude of a word, determine whether the sentiment of each review in the test set is positive or negative based on whether there are more positive or negative words.\
 Classification: label Lexicons into postive and negative.\
 Evaluation: Based on reviews on IMDb. \
 Improve the classifier using thresholds for decision bounds.